JuanTarrio/rebvo/README.md

 Just run the two programs on the same o network connected computers and move the camera trying to maximize translation.

-REBVO component accept the following command line commands:
+REBVORUN component accept the following command line commands:

 q: Quit